AidaDSP/AidaDSP.github.io/howto_make_your_own_sfz_soundfont.md

 ## Okay thanks for the theory, how can I create my soundfonts?

-I prefer to edit .sfz files by hand, since I've discovered the SFZ sintax is very simple and you can have a working soundfont by using two-three tags.
-But full featured edit softwares do exist for SFZ, see for example [Polyphone](https://www.polyphone-soundfonts.com).
+I prefer to edit .sfz files by hand, since I've discovered the _**sfz**_ sintax is very simple and you can have a working soundfont by using two-three tags.
+But full featured edit softwares do exist for _**sfz**_, see for example [Polyphone](https://www.polyphone-soundfonts.com).
 Actually to realize my soundfonts I'm using some custom made scripts.
 I may publish them in future, if interested write me a message.

-## Where I can download some SFZ samples?
+## Where I can download some sfz samples?

 1. Free (may require registration)
   * https://www.polyphone-soundfonts.com/en/download-soundfonts